 Email templates linked to the resellers can be customized in the email templates management interface.
-For the administrative account email templates of all the resellers will be shown.
-Respectively for the reseller account only owned email templates will be shown.
+For the administrative account, the email templates from all resellers will be displayed, while for the reseller account, only their own email templates will be visible.